ILIAS-eLearning/ILIAS/docs/INSTALL.md

 </IfModule>
 ```

-**Warning:** Before activating the configuration above make sure that you are absolutely sure that you have a good workflow for maintaining your SSL settings (including certificate renewals) as you will not be able to disable HTTPS access to your site for up to 6 months.
+**Warning:** Before activating the configuration above you MUST make sure that you have a good workflow for maintaining your SSL settings (including certificate renewals) as you will not be able to disable HTTPS access to your site for up to 6 months.

 <a name="proper-ssl-configuration"></a>
 ### Proper SSL configuration

-The default SSL ciphers used by web servers are often not state-of-the-art, so you should consider to choose your own settings.
+The default SSL ciphers used by web servers are often not state-of-the-art, so you SHOULD consider to choose your own settings.
 Which settings should be used depends completely on your environment.
 Therefore giving a generic recommendation is not really possible.

-We recommend to use the [Mozilla SSL Configuration Generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/) to generate a suitable configuration and the [Qualys SSL Labs Tests](https://www.ssllabs.com/ssltest/) or the [High-Tech Bridge SSL Server Test](https://www.htbridge.com/ssl/) to check your settings.
+We RECOMMEND to use the [Mozilla SSL Configuration Generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/) to generate a suitable configuration and the [Qualys SSL Labs Tests](https://www.ssllabs.com/ssltest/) or the [High-Tech Bridge SSL Server Test](https://www.htbridge.com/ssl/) to check your settings.

 <a name="serve-security-related-headers"></a>
 ## Serve security related Headers

-To improve the security of your ILIAS users you should set at least the following Headers:
+To improve the security of your ILIAS users you SHOULD set the following Headers:

   * X-Content-Type-Options: nosniff
   * X-XSS-Protection: 1; mode=block
   * X-Frame-Options: SAMEORIGIN

+For Apache on Debian systems you can turn those headers on by editing ```/etc/apache2/conf-enabled/security.conf```.
+You MUST enable  ```mod_headers``` and ```mod_env``` for this.

+For Nginx you can simply add for example ```add_header X-Frame-Options "SAMEORIGIN";``` in your ```server``` configuration.

 <a name="report-security-issues"></a>
 ## Report security issues

 If you think you found an security related issue in ILIAS please refer to http://www.ilias.de/docu/goto_docu_wiki_5307.html#ilPageTocA213 for reporting it.

-For Apache on Debian systems you can turn those headers on by editing ```/etc/apache2/conf-enabled/security.conf```, make sure ```mod_headers``` and ```mod_env``` are enabled.

-For Nginx you can simply add for example ```add_header X-Frame-Options "SAMEORIGIN";``` in your ```server``` configuration.

 <a name="customizing-ilias"></a>
 # Customizing ILIAS

-If you need to customize your ILIAS installation avoid under all circumstances to edit the core files, otherwise you will not be able to update your installation in a timely manner (e.g. due to security fixes).
+If you need to customize your ILIAS installation you MUST NOT edit the core files, otherwise you will not be able to update your installation in a timely manner (e.g. due to security fixes).

 You can find proper ways to customize ILIAS in the [ILIAS Development Guide](http://www.ilias.de/docu/goto_docu_pg_29964_42.html):